-Step 1.
-Sign up for an Alaska Airlines Visa credit card.
+Step 1: Sign up for an Alaska Airlines Visa credit card.

-It doesn’t matter what time of year you do this, but I recommend signing up near the end of the year to take advantage of generous point offers during Black Friday and the best post-holiday travel deals.
+It doesn’t matter what time of year you do this, but I recommend signing up for the Alaska Airlines Visa credit card near the end of the year to take advantage of generous point offers during Black Friday and the best post-holiday travel deals.
 I signed up in September so that I would have my points ready to spend for January of the following year.

 Note: You can’t sign up for this card if you’ve already signed up within the past 24 months.
 And, you’ll need to keep your credit card open at least until you’ve spent the points you’ve earned.